LoupVaillant/Monocypher/README.md

 It should display a nice printout of all the tests, all starting with "OK".
 If you see "FAILURE" anywhere, something has gone very wrong somewhere.
-Note: the fuzz tests depend on libsodium.
+Note: the fuzz tests depend on libsodium 1.0.12 or above.
 Install it before you run them.

 To run only the self contained tests, run